-Imam is visibly present, to say nothing of the days of concealment.
+Obviously, the adherence to Ahl ul-Bayt ('a)is brought about by affinity to them, by following what they enjoin and refraining from what they forbid, and by walking on their guided path.
+It does not at all need a direct contact with the Imam or talking to him personally.
+In fact, such a contact is not possible for all Muslims even when an Imam is visibly present, to say nothing of the days of concealment.
 Those who insist on a contact of this nature do so without any reasonable argument.
-The Shiahs, for example, are adherents of their Imam (a.s.) in concealment by way of love for him, and by following his behests, which include following the Ulama who carry their traditions, to guide in matters which are contingent or incidental.
+The Shiahs, for example, are adherents of their Imam in concealment ('a) by way of love for him, and by following his behests, which include following the Ulama' who carry their traditions, to guide in matters which are contingent or incidental.

 As for adherence to the Qur'an, it is not possible without direct access to it, and therefore it is absolutely essential for it to be present among the Ummah for guidance and prevention from going astray.
-This explains why it is unnecessary to discuss about the guarded Qur'an being in possession of the Imam (a.s.) in concealment, because mere existence of the Qur'an is not enough for Ummah to be able to follow; it has got to be available.
+This explains why it is unnecessary to discuss about the guarded Qur'an being in possession of the Imam ('a) in concealment, because mere existence of the Qur'an is not enough for Ummah to be able to follow; it has got to be available.